1950 Pacific typhoon season: Typhoon Petie

 Petie was a category 2 typhoon that stayed out at sea.

 Severe Tropical Storm Thirty-five

 The storm didn't make landfall.

-Typhoon Ruby-Anita
+Typhoon RubyAnita

 The storm stayed out at sea without affecting land.

 Typhoon Billie

 Billie was a category 1 typhoon that stayed out at sea.

 Typhoon Clara

 Clara was a Category 4 typhoon that didn't make landfall.

 Tropical Storm Delilah

 This tropical storm affected the Philippines.

-Severe Tropical Storm Ellen
+Tropical Storm Ellen

 Ellen remained at sea, without impacting land.

 Typhoon Fran

 Typhoon Fran was a late season storm that struck the northern Philippines killing 5 people.

 Storm names

 The names came from a series of four rotating lists.
 Names were used one after the other without regard to year, and when the bottom of one list was reached, the next named storm received the name at the top of the next list.
 The names Elsie, Flossie, Jane, Kezia, Lucretia, Missatha, Ossia, Petie, Ruby, Salome, Anita, Billie, Clara, Delilah, Ellen, and Fran were used for the first time this season.
+Hurricane Hiki was named Salome by Guam's Air Weather Service, despite never entering the Western Pacific Basin.